Kaviyamadeshvaran/edutechpro/README.md

-# Learning Management System (LMS) - MERN Stack Application
+# Online Learning Platform (OLP) - MERN Stack Application

-This is a full-stack Learning Management System (LMS) application built using the MERN stack (MongoDB, Express, React, Node.js).
+This is a full-stack Online Learning Platform (OLP) application built using the MERN stack (MongoDB, Express, React, Node.js).
 The LMS allows students to enroll in courses, view content, and track progress.
 Teachers can manage courses, and administrators have access to user and course management functionalities.

 ## Table of Contents
 - [Project Structure](#project-structure)